meilisearch/meilisearch-swift/CONTRIBUTING.md

 swift test
 ```

-If you do not have a MeiliSearch instance with the previous mentioned parameters, you can run de test script that will automatically run a docker with MeiliSearch:
+If you do not have a MeiliSearch instance with the previous mentioned parameters, you can run the test script that will automatically run a Docker container with MeiliSearch:

 ```bash
 ./run_test.sh